This policy is effective from May 25, 2018.

 Under the General Data Protection Regulation you have a number of important rights.
 In summary, those include rights to:

-access to your personal data and to certain other supplementary information that this Privacy Notice is already designed to address
+Access your personal data and to certain other supplementary information that this Privacy Notice is already designed to address;

-request access to the personal data concerning you which you have provided to us, in a structured, commonly used and machine-readable format and have the right to transmit those data to a third party in certain situations
+Request access to the personal data concerning you which you have provided to us, in a structured, commonly used, and machine-readable format; you also have the right to transmit that data to a third party in certain situations;

 Your Personal Information

 We collect and process some or all of the following types of information from you:

 Your name, email address, and any other contact information for you;

 If you contact us, we may keep a record of that correspondence.